 The Department of English does not offer a terminal M.A. degree.

 We do, however, have a distinct Master's-phase of our graduate program.
-This involves 30 semester hours of coursework and the Master's report, and indeed culminates in the formal awarding of the Master's Degree at the end of the fourth graduate semester.
+This involves 30 semester hours of coursework, including the Master's report, and indeed culminates in the formal awarding of the Master's Degree at the end of the fourth graduate semester.

 The semester hours will be chosen in consultation with the Graduate English Adviser.
 Students will normally focus their program of work on a particular field of study or on a combination of two fields: American Literature; Medieval Literary Studies; Renaissance Literature; 18th-Century British Literature; 19th-Century British Literature; Modern British Literature; Bibliography and Textual Studies; Digital Literacies and Literatures; Drama; Ethnic and Third-World Literature; Language and Linguistics; Poetry and Poetics; Popular Culture and Cultural Studies; Rhetoric; Women, Gender, and Literature.